-To ensure that data nodes are always removed safely, requests to remove a data node must be made via a support ticket.
-From there, we will remove the requested number of data nodes for you as quickly as possible.
+To ensure that data nodes are always removed safely, remove a data node by submitting a support ticket.

-RocketScale™ is an ObjectRocket technology that will automatically add data nodes as you need them.
-Our service monitors the space utilization of each data node and when it sees one hovering above a pre-set threshold for a set amount of time, it will automtically add a data node to ensure your cluster does not run out of space.
+RocketScale™ is an ObjectRocket technology that automatically adds data nodes as necessary.
+This service monitors the space utilization of each data node, and when it detects a node above a pre-set threshold for a set amount of time, it adds a data node to ensure your cluster doesn’t run out of space.

-By default, all clusters have this feature enabled and will add a new node when storage usage on any node stays above 87% for a period of 10 minutes (with some exceptions discussed below).
+By default, all clusters have this feature enabled and add a new node when storage usage stays above 87% for 10 minutes.
+Some exceptions are addressed below.

-You can disable and/or modify the thresholds at any time, but if you disable it, it may impact our ability to guarantee that your cluster never goes red due to a lack of capacity.
+You can disable or modify the thresholds at any time.
+However, disabling this feature might affect ObjectRocket’s ability to guarantee that your cluster never goes red due to a lack of capacity.

 How to configure RocketScale¶

 - In the ObjectRocket UI, select RocketScale for the instance in question.